OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

     - `amr` - used for antimicrobial resistance gene detection
     - `biocide` - used for biocide resistance gene detection
     - `metal` - used for metal resistance gene detection
+    - `verotoxin` - used for toxin gene detection in Shiga toxin-producing E. coli (curated by Catherine Carrillo for poresippr)
     - `bacmet` - used for metal resistance gene detection using the [BacMet database](http://bacmet.biomedicine.gu.se/), which was converted to nucleotide format by James Robertson (reference to follow)
     - `custom` - gene detection using a custom target database uploaded by the user.
-The attached file **MUST** be named `targets.fasta`.
+The user **MUST** also add the flag `targetsfile=` and the name of their database file including the suffix, for example `targets.fasta` or `genes.fasta`.
 The output csv file will use your fasta-file gene headers as names.
 <br>
 - Bacterial Integrative and Conjugative Elements (ICEs) [ICEberg databases](https://bioinfo-mml.sjtu.edu.cn/ICEberg2/download.html) from the [ICEfinder publication](https://academic.oup.com/nar/article/47/D1/D660/5165266):
 *CAUTION: the ICEfinder webtool seems to work differently than KMA, and may detect ICEs where KMA does not*